Mbodin/murder-generator/README.md

 npm install --global esy@0.5.6
 ```

-To compile this project, you will need some dependencies.
+To compile this project, you will need to install some dependencies.
 The following line will fetch and compile all dependencies.
 This might take some time.
 ```bash
 esy install